 Factors in Long-Term Food Storage

-The most important element of storing food is stowing it in the right place under proper conditions.
+1. The most important element of storing food is putting it in the right place under proper conditions.
 The cooler the temperatures the longer the food will last.
 Ideal temperatures vary a bit depending upon personal preference and who one asks.
 Generally speaking, optimal temperatures fall between 40-60℉ (4-15℃).
 Since sunlight causes temperatures to rise, darkness is critical to maintaining a stable environment.
 Humidity control is also a factor for long-term storage because moisture will cause cans to oxidize and certain grains to sprout.
 Moreover, mildew can penetrate certain food containers and cause spoilage.

 Since most of us keep our homes set well above recommended food storage temperatures, a climate control system like the Wine Guardian Pro Series can mimic ideal conditions in a way comfort cooling units (regular AC systems) were not designed to achieve.

-Second, it is also helpful to know which foods store better than others.
+2. It is also helpful to know which foods store better than others.
 For example, honey, salt, sugar and hermetically sealed whole wheat grains can last for decades if not centuries.
 Dried beans, oats, and pasta have a shelf life of up to 30 years if they are properly packaged.
 Since bulk items are more sensitive to changes in temperature and humidity, they will only last a few years.
 Whatever one decides to store, the food must be tightly sealed.

-Third, properly organizing and rotating food is essential to long-term food storage.
+3. Properly organizing and rotating food is essential to long-term food storage.
 The goal is to reach for items according to the expiration date and shelf life.

 Whether you are storing food for emergency preparedness or to save money, a successful plan depends upon a robust cooling system to keep your food safe and nutritious over the long haul.
 Considering the potential for damage to your food and investment, a commercial-grade cooling system is appropriate even for residential applications.